CMN’s Mercy in Action Project gives YOU the tools you need to promote clemency for those on death row.

 What is clemency?

-Before an execution can be carried out, the defendant is offered a final chance to appeal for a reduction, halt, or elimination of sentence from either the Governor or the state board of pardons and paroles.
-The Governor and board hear arguments from the defendant’s lawyers and family members, the prosecution, the victim’s family, other concerned parties, and the public.
+Before an execution can be carried out, the defendant is offered a final chance to appeal for a reduction, halt, or elimination of sentence from either the Governor or the state's Board of Pardons and Paroles.
+The Governor and Board hear arguments from the defendant’s lawyers and family members, the prosecution, the victim’s family, other concerned parties, and the public.

 How is clemency granted?

-Clemency processes are handled differently according to state procedures but the Governor or a board of pardon and paroles typically considers clemency appeals.
-In some states, the board of pardons and paroles, a group of appointed private citizens, has sole authority to grant clemency.
-In others, the Governor must receive a recommendation from the board before she can grant clemency in a particular case.
-In other states, the Governor may grant clemency as she sees fit.
+Clemency processes are handled differently according to state procedures.
+In some states, the Board of Pardons and Paroles, a group of appointed private citizens, has sole authority to grant clemency.
+In others, the Governor must receive a recommendation from the Board before he or she can grant clemency in a particular case.
+Still in other states, the Governor may grant clemency as he or she sees fit.